str1ngth3ory/Bayes-Nets-Assignment/README.md

 _[10 points]_

 Use the description of the model above to design a Bayesian network for this model.
-The included pbnt package is used to represent nodes and conditional probability arcs connecting nodes.
+The included 'pgmpy' package is used to represent nodes and conditional probability arcs connecting nodes.
 Don't worry about the probabilities for now.
 Use the functions below to create the net.
 Fill in the function make\_power\_plant\_net()

-The following command will create a BayesNode with 2 values, an id of 0 and the name "alarm":
+The following commands will create a BayesNet instance add node with name "alarm":

-    A_node = BayesNode(0,2,name='alarm')
+    BayesNet = BayesianModel()
+    BayesNet.add_node("alarm")

-You will use BayesNode.add\_parent() and BayesNode.add\_child() to connect nodes.
+You will use BayesNet.add\_edge() to connect nodes.
 For example, to connect the alarm and temperature nodes that you've already made (i.e. assuming that temperature affects the alarm probability):

-    A_node.add_parent(T_node)
-    T_node.add_child(A_node)
+Use function BayesianModel.add\_edge(\<parent node name\>,\<child node name\>)

+    BayesNet.add_edge("temperature","alarm")

-You can run probability\_tests.network\_setup\_test() to make sure your network is set up correctly.
+You can run probability\_tests.test\_network\_setup() to make sure your network is set up correctly.

 ### 1b: Setting the probabilities